CMSDAS/root-short-exercise/_episodes/03-root-and-pyroot.md

 teaching: 10
 exercises: 0
 questions:
-- "Should I use ROOT from C++ or Python?"
+- "Should I use ROOT in C++ or Python?"
 objectives:
 - "Run with ROOT C++ code interactively!"
 - "Compile C++ programs using ROOT!"